 JobTrainer TAS is focusing on growth industries, or where there are skill shortages.
 The industries include health care, community service, retail and wholesale, manufacturing, postal, transport and warehousing, but more may be announced in the coming months.

 Free and subsidised training will vary according to skill shortages in the different geographic regions of Tasmania.
 Courses will range from nationally recognised Certificate I to Advanced Diploma qualifications — as well as short courses and skill sets that support licences and work permits.

 How much will the courses cost?

 Eligible courses under JobTrainer Tasmania will be either free or heavily subsidised.

 Who is eligible for JobTrainer

-To qualify for a free or low cost course under TAS JobTrainer you must be: a resident of Tasmania, aged 17-24 years of age, currently unemployed (this includes people who are new to the workforce or need to re-skill after losing their job), and receiving an income support payment (eg, JobSeeker, Austudy, Youth Allowance).
+To qualify for a free or low cost course under TAS JobTrainer you must be: a resident of Tasmania, aged 17-24 years of age or currently unemployed (this includes people who are new to the workforce or need to re-skill after losing their job) or receiving an income support payment (eg, JobSeeker, Austudy, Youth Allowance).